dillonforrest/articles/tactical-networking-guide-for-introverts.md

 Include a brief background about yourself.
 Just 1-2 sentences is great.
 You can establish commonality, and they'll be more likely to like and reply to you.

 Don't ask more than 3 questions.
 You don't know this person well enough to have earned their attention beyond 3 questions.
-It's weird to get an email from a stranger, and the stranger just asks a ton of questions.
+It's weird to get an email from a stranger and the stranger just asks a ton of questions.
 This type of email is burdensome and easy to ignore.

-If you want to just pick somebody's brain on a specific topic, an open-ended question beyond a yes/no question and a favor, I like to ask them a modified version of the net promoter score survey.
-How would you rate XYZ on a scale from 1-5?
+If you want to just pick somebody's brain on a specific topic, I suggest asking them a modified version of the net promoter score survey.
+How would you rate XYZ on a scale between 1-5?
 What is the reasoning behind your rating?

 Use bullet points and numbered lists.